1312inc/Webasyst-X-Android/README.md

 4. In Android Studio choose file -> open and navigate to project directory.

 5. Detailed manual on running an app on the Android Emulator can be found here: https://developer.android.com/studio/run/emulator

+## Сreate your own application based on the example application

+1. Change unique application ID in the main module build.gradle file.
+More about application ID here: https://developer.android.com/build/configure-app-module

+2. Change the package attribute of the main Manifest.xml file and change the package name in all source files.

+3. Change application name in the string resources.

+4. Change `app_redirect_scheme` in string resources.
+It is recommended that you specify a package name or your web domain (in reverse domain name notation)

+5. Modify the source code at your own discretion.